Credit Information in Earnings Calls: Empirical Results

-The presence of $PV_{i,t}$ and $X_{i,t}$ ensures that $\beta_{cs}$ reflects the impact of credit score information that is not spanned by existing forecasting variables.
+Our interest is in $\beta_{cs}$, which reflects the impact of the credit score, after controlling for many other forecasting variables.
 We cluster standard errors in (\ref{eq:contemp-reg}) at the firm-month level.
 Table \ref{t:summ} shows summary statistics for the variables involved in this analysis.

 The regression results for 12-month ahead PVLGD changes are reported in Table \ref{t:contemp-full sample-12-PVLGD}.
 The t-statistics of the coefficients are shown in parentheses, and only control variables that are significant in at least one specification are retained.
-This regression uses the full-sample credit score (results using the rolling text-model credit score are discussed in Section \ref{sec:robust}).
+This regression uses the full-sample credit score (results using the rolling text model are discussed in Section \ref{s:robust}).
 In the first column, we only include the contemporaneous changes in the three variables: risk-free rate, implied volatility, and leverage.
 We see all the three variables are statistically significant with the expected signs in the full sample.
 Specifically, PVLGD decreases in contemporaneous changes in the risk-free rate, but increases with implied volatility and leverage ratio.
-The $R^2$ from the regression is 31.6\%, suggesting a large proportion of the variation in credit spread remains unexplained by the structural model.
+The $R^2$ from the regression is 26.1\%, suggesting a large proportion of the variation in credit spread remains unexplained by the structural model.
 This is consistent with the findings in Collin-Dufresne, Goldstein, and Martin (2001) and Ericsson, Jacobs, and Oviedo (2009).
 The results are similar when we add other known predictors of credit spread changes, as shown in the second column.